dessertlab/cosmos/README.md

 $ git clone https://github.com/dessertlab/Cosmos
 ```

-## 1. System requirement and kernel installation
+## 1. System Requirements and Kernel Installation

 * Intel CPU with VT-x enabled.
 * minimum 100GB HDD / SSD.

-Information provided has been tested on Ubuntu 22.04.03 LTS, Linux kernel version 5.19.0.
+The information provided has been tested on Ubuntu 22.04.03 LTS, with a Linux kernel version of 5.19.0.

-### Build dependencies
+### Build Dependencies

-Go to /etc/apt/sources.list and decomment all src lines:
+Go to /etc/apt/sources.list and uncomment all src lines:

 ```
 sudo nano /etc/apt/sources.list